toru173/nomi-discord-python/README.md

 <summary>Linux</summary>

 #### Linux
-On linux, the installer uses bash to run.
-Copy the text below and paste it into your preferred terminal emulater, then press enter to run it.
+On Linux, the installer uses bash to run.
+Copy the text below and paste it into your preferred terminal emulator, then press enter to run it.

 ```shell
 curl -sL https://raw.githubusercontent.com/toru173/nomi-discord-python/refs/heads/main/install | bash